AndrewCRMartin/kabatman/README.md

 Data in the database is accessed using a SQL-like query language.
-The main deviation between the language used here and SQL is that clauses within the WHERE statement are combined in reverse polish notation.
+The main deviation between the language used here and SQL is that clauses within the `WHERE` statement are combined in reverse polish notation.
 This is described in detail below.
-Also, since there is only one table in the database, there is no FROM statement.
+Also, since there is only one table in the database, there is no `FROM` statement.

-The query language uses three statements: SET, SELECT and WHERE.
-The SELECT and WHERE commands take you into a mode where clauses are specified with no introductionary SELECT or WHERE keyword; the prompt changes from `KABATMAN>` to indicate the current mode.
-Conversely, the SET command needs to be specified on each line where variables are to be set and may only be given at the `KABATMAN>` prompt.
+The query language uses three statements: `SET`, `SELECT` and `WHERE`.
+The `SELECT` and `WHERE` commands take you into a mode where clauses are specified with no introductionary `SELECT` or `WHERE` keyword; the prompt changes from `KABATMAN>` to indicate the current mode.
+Conversely, the `SET` command needs to be specified on each line where variables are to be set and may only be given at the `KABATMAN>` prompt.

-The SELECT and WHERE statements remain valid until a new statement is given.
-This allows multiple SELECT statements (each followed by a search execution) to obtain different data from a single WHERE statement thus saving on typing.
-Similarly, a number of WHERE statements may be tried to obtain the same data under different search conditions.
+The `SELECT` and `WHERE` statements remain valid until a new statement is given.
+This allows multiple `SELECT` statements (each followed by a search execution) to obtain different data from a single `WHERE` statement thus saving on typing.
+Similarly, a number of `WHERE` statements may be tried to obtain the same data under different search conditions.

-The QUIT or EXIT command is used to leave the program.
+The `QUIT` or `EXIT` command is used to leave the program.

-### 5.1 The SET Statement
+### 5.1 The `SET` Statement

 This allows variables to be set.
 These are used to control the operation of the program and options set using this keyword remain